RROxford/new-theme/_pages/resources.md

 in and around Oxford.
 Feel free to <a href="{{ '/get-involved' |
 relative_url }}">get in touch</a> to get a resource listed here!

+[Catalogue of Bias](https://catalogofbias.org/){:target="_blank"} is a collaborative project mapping all the biases that affect health evidence and beyond.

 [Codebar Oxford](https://codebar.io/){:target="_blank"} offers free programming workshops, with the goal to make the tech community more diverse.